-The Capital Regional District (CRD) is required by legislation develop a financial plan each year that represents operating and capital expenditures for the next five years.
+The Capital Regional District (CRD) is required by legislation to develop a financial plan each year that represents operating and capital expenditures for the next five years.
 These plans provide a longer-term focus regarding the resources required to deliver programs and services needed by the community, and to accomplish Board priorities.

 On an annual and ongoing basis, the CRD monitors, reviews and adjusts its plans to ensure they stay relevant and evolve to reflect changes in the organization's strategic priorities as well as operating environment.